 The traffic jams aren’t the only issue in Walker Canyon.
 The LA Times reported that people blatantly ignored signs to stay out of the poppy fields and trampled flowers in the name of getting the perfect Instagram.
 Visitors also created dangerous situations for themselves and other hikers as they kicked rocks loose in the hillside location that is also a known habitat for rattlesnakes, according to the Desert Sun.

 At least one injury was reported on Saturday at Walker Canyon, “though ambulances were continuously driving to and from the canyon,” reported the Desert Sun.

+According to the California Department of Fish and Wildlife, it is illegal to remove or damage any plant material from land that you do not own, so picking poppies (or sitting on them) is out of the question in these public parks.
+California poppies wilt immediately after they’re removed from the ground.
 Antelope Valley California Poppy Reserve, where the super bloom is also happening right now, posted a reminder on its website that visitors must only use official trails and that photos in the flowers are not allowed.